Helping to Build the Foundations of a Sustainable Society.

 Please check out the article in The Sil to read about Jeff's win.

 The Dept. of Civil Engineering has recently established an Earthquake Engineering Research Institute Student Chapter (EERI McMaster).

 Only the second to be established in Canada, EERI McMaster is focused on organizing an undergraduate team to take part in the 2015 EERI Undergraduate Seismic Design Competition and conducting outreach to primary and secondary school students on earthquake engineering.
-EERI McMaster is open to everyone with interest in earthquake engineering or seismology.
+EERI McMaster is open to everyone with an interest in earthquake engineering or seismology.

 For more information, please contact EERI McMaster at firstname.lastname@example.org, or visit https://sites.google.com/site/eerimcmaster.